 If you’ve followed along with our last two blogs, you should have formed a realistic budget for your kitchen remodel, then come up with a solid, well-thought-out plan in Part 1.
-In Part 2, we showed how to finalize the layout of your new kitchen using our DIY Online Kitchen Design Tool, and order everything you’ll need, from cabinets to appliances.
 Now it’s time to actually remodel your kitchen, but there are a few tips and tricks that will help that process go smoothly.

 Step 5: A Screwdriver and Some Wood Glue